 I chose black and white frames because I thought it would be a nice contrast against the colorful mats.
 I had all my 12″ x 12″ enlargements printed by Shutterfly and they turned out great (as always).

 Step 5: Decide on your gallery wall layout.

 Use the paper inserts from your frames and painter's tape to decide on the layout for your gallery wall.
 This is one of my favorite tricks!

 Apply your Command picture hanging strips to the back of your frames.
 I like to use 1 in each corner so that they remain perfectly level.
 The small or medium-size strips will work fine for this project.
 Just follow the instructions on the packages to ensure that you use the strips properly.
 They are EASY to use!

-Once you've decided on your spacing, use a laser level (or traditional level) to make sure your frames are perfectly even as you hang them.
+Use a laser level (or traditional level) to make sure your frames are perfectly even as you hang them.

 If you want to add sconces above your lights like I did, then keep reading!
 You don't have to hardwire them OR plug them in.
 These are the materials I used: